Information & Visits

 When writing, inquirers should be sure to include their full name, address with zip code and telephone number.

 The Office of Admissions is located in 250 Murray-Herrick Campus Center (MHC).
-It is open from 8 a.m. to 4:30 p.m., Monday through Friday, and 9 a.m. to noon on most Saturdays.
+It is open from 8 a.m. to 4:30 p.m., Monday through Friday, and 9 a.m. to noon on select Saturdays during the academic year.
 Admission counselors and scheduled tour times are available during those hours.
 Please contact the Office of Admissions for an appointment.

 The University of St. Thomas desires to provide an environment in which people of varied backgrounds can learn and grow through shared experiences.
 Therefore, we welcome all applicants without regard to race, color, creed, religion, ancestry, national origin, gender, sexual orientation, or disability.